Myonmu/WoH-Community-Modding-Guide/02 ito file instructions and explanations (Custom Event).md

 similarly: b_required, c_required

 in-game card that this option requires before the player can click it.
 Permitted values are every interactive in-game card you can collect: items, perks, allies, spells, curses/injuries/other statuses, written in ALL CAPS.
+There's also one broader category, 'LIGHTSOURCE' which checks for any item with Light Source tag (currently Flashlight, H.Duty Flashlight, and Torch).

 ### a_locked #OPTIONAL